brainstem-org/brainstem_support/docs/tutorials/get_started.md

 {:toc}

 ## Create an account
+First thing to do is [create an account](https://www.brainstem.org/register/).
+Provide your name, email, and a secure password.
+Once you have created an account you can visit your profile from the top menu to add a profile image, and link to your orcid account, your google scholar profile, and your website.

 ## Create or Join a Group

-Before you can start using BrainSTEM, you need to either create a new group for your lab or join an existing one.
+Next, you need to either create a new group for your lab or join an existing one.
 Groups in BrainSTEM help organize lab members and manage permissions for projects and resources.

 ### Accessing Groups
 1. From your dashboard, locate and click the Users icon in the top right corner of the screen